2026년 마이프 환영 인사

 Special recognition should also be given to the organizers, volunteers, sponsors, filmmakers, artists, and community leaders whose dedication, passion, and vision have made this festival possible.
 I sincerely hope that MAiFF will continue to grow as an inspiring cultural forum that strengthens friendship and understanding between Quebec, Korea, and the broader international community.
 May this year’s festival offer audiences memorable experiences, meaningful encounters, and the opportunity to discover outstanding films and new perspectives from around the world.
 I wish the Montreal Asian International Film Festival every success and all participants a truly inspiring and memorable celebration of cinema and culture.

-On behalf of the Niagara International Music Film Festival (NIMFF), I would like to sincerely congratulate MAIFF on its continued dedication to celebrating Asian cinema and fostering meaningful cultural exchange.
+It is my great honour to extend warm greetings to the 13th Montreal Asian International Film Festival.
+I would like to sincerely congratulate MAIFF on its continued dedication to celebrating Asian cinema and fostering meaningful cultural exchange.

 Cinema is a profound medium where image and sound converge to create a shared emotional language.
 Festivals such as MAIFF play an essential role in amplifying diverse voices and building cultural bridges through this artistic dialogue.
 We deeply respect your commitment to showcasing stories that reflect both creative excellence and cultural identity.
+We are pleased to share in this spirit of collaboration within the international film community and look forward to the meaningful synergy our two festivals will continue to cultivate together in the years ahead.
+Wishing you a vibrant and inspiring 2026 edition.

 지난 몇 년 동안 관객과 아티스트들은 우리에게 같은 질문을 던졌습니다. 우리가 10년 넘게 대륙과 디아스포라 전역에서 아시아 영화를 포괄적으로 편성해 왔다는 사실을 모두가 알고 있는데 왜 우리는 여전히 스스로를 캐나다 한국 영화제 (KFFC) 라고 부를까요?당연한 질문이었습니다.그리고 올해 마침내 그 질문에 대한 답을 얻었죠.